Like you, I love information.

-As part of my blog’s second birthday celebration, I want to give you a special gift — the transcript of that conversation.
+As part of my service to the global Reiki community, I want to give you a special gift — the transcript of that conversation.
 It’s an honor to share with you this very special gift that Inamoto sensei and Doi sensei gave to me.

 Hiroshi Doi spoke from his practice, Gendai Reiki Ho, based in the practice of Usui’s Gakkai; Hyakuten Inamoto spoke from his practice, Komyo Reiki Kai, based in the practice of Chujiro Hayashi; and I spoke from my Takata practice.

-Click here to read the transcript of our conversation, and share this gift with your circle.
-Then please scroll down to leave a comment telling Inamoto sensei and Doi sensei how this has helped you.
+You can read the transcript of our conversation, and share this gift with your circle.

 I appreciate so much the generosity of the global Reiki community and the Reiki practitioners and masters who have offered these translations as community service to help spread awareness of traditional Reiki practice.

 Reiki Is Not Ancient

 If the above article was useful to you and you want more, please sign up to stay to receive credible Reiki information delivered to your inbox, and know I’ll never share your contact, ever.